Cambridgeshire Police told it 'requires improvement' in investigating crime

 In conclusion, Mr Wilsher said: “While I congratulate the officers and staff of Cambridgeshire Constabulary for their efforts in keeping the public safe, I will monitor the progress towards addressing the areas I have identified that the constabulary can improve further.”

+“Since the inspection the force has harnessed the learning from the COVID 19 pandemic, and has developed enhanced engagement plans which are delivered through our neighbourhood policing teams to ensure we are listening to our communities and responding to their concerns.
+This approach is supported a problem solving approach with our community safety partners to achieve long term prevention.

+“We continue to strive to be the best we can and to keep Cambridgeshire safe."

-The Peterborough Telegraph has contacted Cambridgeshire Police and Cambridgeshire and Peterborough Police and Crime Commissioner Darryl Preston for comment about the findings in the report.
+The Peterborough Telegraph has contacted Cambridgeshire and Peterborough Police and Crime Commissioner Darryl Preston for comment about the findings in the report.

 To read a full copy of the report, visit https://www.justiceinspectorates.gov.uk/hmicfrs/